-The following steps are taken to orient newly elected or appointed School Board members:
+The orientation process for newly elected or appointed Board members includes:

-- 1. The Board President or designee shall arrange a meeting with new Board member(s) for the purpose of explaining and answering questions about Board processes and procedures. - 2.
-The Superintendent or designee shall arrange a meeting of the Board President, the Superintendent, and the new member for the purpose of answering questions and acquainting the member with the District. - 3.
-The Superintendent shall give each new School Board member copies of the School Board Policy Manual, the School Board meetings minutes for the past year, and other helpful information including material explaining the School Board's roles and responsibilities. - 4.
-The Board President may request a veteran Board member to mentor a new member. - 5.
-New members are encouraged to attend workshops for new members conducted by the Illinois Association of School Boards.
+1. The Board President or Superintendent, or their designees, shall give each new Board member a copy of or online access to the Board Policy Manual, the Board's regular meeting minutes for the past year, and other helpful information including material describing the District and explaining the Board's roles and responsibilities.

+- 2. The Board President or designee shall schedule one or more special Board meetings, or schedule time during regular meetings, for Board members to become acquainted and to review Board processes and procedures. - 3.
+The Board President may request a veteran Board member to mentor a new member. - 4.
+All new members are encouraged to attend workshops for new members conducted by the Illinois Association of School Boards.